David Trimble's extraordinary life of ups and downs - NewsBreak

 BBC

-A further attempt is being made to elect a new Speaker at Stormont and allow the Northern Ireland Assembly to function fully again.
-Assembly members are meeting following a recall petition, spearheaded by the SDLP, which wants a debate on the cost of living crisis.
-It is likely to fail...
+A third attempt to elect a new Speaker at Stormont and allow the Northern Ireland Assembly to function fully again has failed.
+Assembly members met following a recall petition, spearheaded by the SDLP, which wanted a debate on the cost of living crisis.
+The DUP refuses to nominate a Speaker...

 RELATED PEOPLE